A Complete Guide to GDPR

-GDPR.
-Behind this acronym lies a regulation that has become essential in the age of all-digitality.
+Behind the acronym of GDPR lies a regulation that has become essential in the age of all-digitality.
 The GDPR is the legal framework surrounding the sensitive issue of protecting the personal data of European citizens.

 This data that each of us provides in ever-increasing quantities, to public or private bodies, through a computer, a smartphone, a tablet – and now through a smart watch, a car, a fridge, a toaster or any other connected object.
 It was therefore high time to establish a legal framework capable of clarifying and harmonising the use of European citizens’ personal data and giving them the means to dispose of their digital identity – and this need gave rise to the General Data Protection Regulation (GDPR).